adavarski/DataScience-DataOps_MLOps-Playground/k8s/003-data/3000-hive/hive/README.md

-# hive docker image build
+# hive docker image build/test

 This repository is for the demonstration of Apache Hive utilizing a MySQL database for metadata storage, specifically for the projection of schema atop S3 object storage.